Learning Journey to Silicon Savannah, Nairobi

 Program fee is EUR 3.400,– plus 20% VAT

 Early bird booking before October 31st, 2019: EUR 2.900,– plus 20% VAT

 Early bird booking before April 31st, 2019: EUR 2.600,– plus 20% VAT

-The fee includes a program of lectures, company and field visits, a 4-night stay in a 4-star hotel in Nairobi, a city tour and a game drive in Nairobi’s National Park.
+The fee includes a program of lectures, company and field visits, a 4-night stay in a 4-star hotel in Nairobi, a city tour.
 Travel to and from Nairobi is not included.